ed-lau/autocal/readme.md

 ======================================================

 Requirements:
+- Python3.6

+Instructions

 	* Install Python 3.6+
-	See instructions on Python website for specific instructions for your operating system Python 3.5 should come with the package manager PIP
+	See instructions on Python website for specific instructions for your operating system Python 3.6 should come with the package manager PIP

     * Set up a Virtual Environment for AutoCal
 		$ python3.6 -m venv ~/autocal